 Q: What can you tell us about some of the research that the ACA is collaborating on with other organizations?

-The Angel Capital Association partners with its sister organization, the Angel Resource Institute, to do a variety of education and research activities.
-The most notable is a long running data collection effort called the Halo Report which collects investment activity data from the ACA’s 14,000+ member angels.
+The Angel Capital Association does a variety of education and research activities.
+The most notable is a massive data collection effort called the Angel Funders Report which collects investment activity data from the ACA’s 14,000+ member angels.
 There is also an initiative underway to update the performance data in the 2007 Wiltbank/Boeker study.
 In addition, the ACA is constantly surveying its members on a variety of topics and has recently formed a small fund in collaboration with Rev1 Ventures in Columbus Ohio to honor legendary angel John Huston and to support research on American angels.
 That study will look at qualitative questions about angels: who they are, what they invest in, and what they care about.

 Q: Some angel investors tell me they aren’t all that interested in financial returns.
 They claim they do angel investing for the psychic returns.
 Can you explain what they mean by “Psychic Returns”?